 Sadly, this also includes fraudsters.

 Mobile ad fraud is similar to online fraud, which we have discussed extensively in earlier articles.
-It also includes a variety of human and automated activities ranging from small-scale one-man businesses to large-scale click farms.
+It also includes various human and automated activities ranging from small-scale one-man businesses to large-scale click farms.

 However, the mobile environment has presented additional and distinct challenges for fraudsters to overcome.
 This post will go over the most common techniques that distort advertising efforts and how you can shield your affiliate business from them.